mclegoman/luminance/ResourcepackGuide/PackSetup.md

 ## Changing Shaders

-although the `"post_effect"` field is where it gets the id from, you need to match the file location a shader uses in order for `"enabled": false` to reliably disable a shader
+Although the `"post_effect"` field is where it gets the id from, you need to match the file location a shader uses in order for `"enabled": false` to reliably disable a shader

 ```json
 assets/tutorial_shader/luminance/test.json - might work, at random